MohitPareek000/course_delivery_platform/Course_Content/DA2.md

 * Awareness of failure cases (`#N/A`, missing keys)

-Knowing **why** a lookup fails matters more than memorizing syntax.
+Knowing **why** A lookup fails matters more than memorizing syntax.

 ---